Loading

-Install the ADK, point it at your local Ollama or vLLM instance, and you have a fully capable agent with memory, tools, and personality — in under a minute.
+The ADK is open source.
+Point it at your local Ollama or your own vLLM containers and you have a fully capable agent with memory, tools, and personality in under a minute.

 from adk import AitherAgent